 The DRP matches undergraduate (mentees) with math graduate students (mentors) to read on a math topic that is not typically covered in our classes.
 This is a chance for undergraduates to dive deeper into math, have one on one discussions with experts, and explore a fun new topic with their mentors.

-Our standard DRP program for 2024-2025 will have a two quarter fall-winter session.
+Our standard DRP pairing program for 2025-2026 will have a two quarter fall-winter session.
 Undergraduate mentees are expected to spend at least 4 hours a week on their reading.
 Mentors and mentees will meet weekly to discuss the reading and questions.
 At the end of each session we will hold a conference where undergraduate mentees will present what they have learned.

 2024-2025 organizers: Connor Fitzgerald, Soyeon Kim, Daniel Qin, Mary Claire Simone, Noah Wiesner, Peyton Wood, Laura Starkston (faculty mentor)